camunda/camunda-docs/docs/components/iam/getting-started/docker/setup-environment.md

 </details>

 ### Conclusion

-Now we have configured the containers for the IAM application, and the supporting database, let's move onto starting the services.
+Now that we've configured the containers for the IAM application and the supporting database, let's start the services.